jimmy-ungerman/golang-api/README.md

 The Github Actions located in `.github/workflows` is a set of pipelines written to introduce CI/CD to the environment.

 `app-pipeline.yaml` contains all of the functionaility to test, build, scan, and deploy the Golang-API application.

 `tf-apply.yaml` contains all of the functionaility to apply the terraform code to our cloud provider and keep it up to date as the terraform code changes.
+It works automatically with changes to the `infra` directory, but it can also be called manually to setup the infrastructure as you'd like.

 `tf-destroy.yaml` contains a manual job that will allow you to destroy the environment through the Github UI.